 Cover the board with light blue paper.
-Place the Kid-Drawn Bugs border around the outside edges of the board.
-Use red letters to make the caption "GOD MADE ALL THINGS."
+Place the blue border around the outside edges of the board.
+Use red letters to make the title "GOD MADE ALL THINGS."
 (See border and letters on page 4.)
 The figures for the bulletin board are available on the resource CD.
 Print the figures in color (or in black and white and then color them).
 Develop the bulletin board display week by week as indicated in lessons 1-7.